Corasinth/SudokuBoard/README.md

 ---
 ## Usage

 The following three sections detail how exactly to use SudokuBoard.
-This will cover the keyboard controls, how exactly to use SudokuBoard's navigation method in the best way, and how and why to use mouse mode.
+This will cover the keyboard controls, how exactly to use SudokuBoard's navigation method in the best way, and how and why to use the optional mouse mode.

 ### Controls